Tell Congress it’s Time to #UnlockTheBoxLearn More About The FCC's Proposal

 Compensation: Public Knowledge provides compensation based on experience and competitive with other public advocacy organizations, excellent benefits, and opportunities for professional growth.

-To Apply: Send a resume including salary history, cover letter regarding your interest in Public Knowledge, and two writing samples (max.
-5 pages each) to: firstname.lastname@example.org, with the subject line Legal Policy Position.
-Applications will be accepted on a rolling basis beginning January 7, 2014; open until filled.
+To Apply: Send a resume including salary history and a cover letter regarding your interest in Public Knowledge to: email@example.com, with the subject line Global Position.
+Applications will be considered on a rolling basis until November 4, 2016; open until filled.

-Public Knowledge is currently hiring legal advocacy interns for Summer 2016.
+Public Knowledge is currently hiring legal advocacy interns for summer 2017.
 Applicants must be current law students.
-Applicants should have a demonstrated interest in the policy making process and public interest technology policy, including issues arising under Internet, telecommunications, copyright, patent, privacy, and international law.
+Applicants must have a strong interest in the U.S. policy making process -- the U.S. Congress, the executive branch, and agencies such as the Federal Communications Commission.
+Applicants should have a demonstrated interest in public interest (non-profit) technology policy, including issues arising under internet, telecommunications, copyright, patent, privacy, and international law.
 Internships are generally about 10 weeks, approximately the first week of June to mid-August.

 Public Knowledge is committed to ensuring that all interns are compensated for their work.
 We will work with exceptional candidates who do not receive funding from their schools to help secure alternate third-party sources of summer funding.

-To apply, send a cover letter (including your experience and interest in public interest work), resume, list of references, and one or two writing samples or excerpts of less than three pages to email@example.com.
-Applications are now being accepted and will be considered on a rolling basis.
+To apply, send a cover letter describing your experience and interest in public interest work and Public Knowledge’s work, resume, law school transcript (unofficial or official), two references (preferably job related), and a writing sample or excerpt of less than three pages to firstname.lastname@example.org.
+Applications are now being accepted and will be considered on a rolling basis until February 24, 2017.